cristobers/tinyjson/README.md

 ## Issues

 - Doesn't handle non-ASCII characters when constructing strings.
-- Only understands decimal numbers at the moment.
+- Only understands decimal numbers when parsing numbers at the moment.